jonathanyeong/personal-website-content/blog-redesign-v3.md

 </p>
 ```

-I wanted to have each span slide in staggered from each other.
+I wanted to have each span slide up on load, staggered from each other.
+To achieve this animation, my CSS follows these steps:

-So my CSS had to:

 1. Setup the initial state of the text.
 2. Define a key frame that transitions from the initial to final state.
 3. For each `animate-phrase`, add an animation with a slight delay to stagger each phrase.

-I had to make sure I was setting the [animation-fill-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) to `forwards`.
-This would mean that `animate-phrase` will retain the properties of the last keyframe.
+By setting the [animation-fill-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) to `forwards` my `animate-phrase` class will retain the properties of the last keyframe.

 ```css
 @media (prefers-reduced-motion: no-preference) {